chapter 4: The Ultimate Guide to Crochet in the Round

 No matter how you start crochet squares you will join in the same place…

-In all cases, the last two turning chains are the corner chains.
+Remember if the turning chain is the last stitch, the remaining two chains are corner chains.

 It’s not just you.
 The two corner chains usually look more round than pointed.